Presbyopia is the inability to focus on and clearly see objects that are at a normal reading distance or closer.

 Multifocal intraocular lenses can be placed inside the eye in place of the eye’s natural lens.
 This is typically performed at the time of cataract surgery.
 The multifocal lens focuses on both distant and near objects simultaneously, often eliminating the need for glasses.

-Presbyopia is thought to be an inevitable part of the aging process.
+Presbyopia is thought to be ana normal part of the aging process.
 There are no current guidelines for preventing it or delaying its onset.

 American Optometric Association